edinburghhacklab/mqtt-dali-controller/README.md

 dali/preset/<name>/levels <00-FF>... (retain)
 ```

-The active presets are reported as `dali/active/<group>/<name>` on startup and
+The active presets are reported as `dali/active/<group>/<name>` on startup, when
+they change and every 60 seconds (cycling through one group at a time because
-when they change.
-It's possible for multiple presets to be active as long as one
+there are a lot of topic name combinations).
+It's possible for multiple presets
-or more lights were last set using that preset.
+to be active as long as one or more lights were last set using that preset.

 Remove a preset: